-Note: Not all USC courses are available on every USC campus
+Note: Not all UniSC courses are available on every UniSC campus

 For entry into most USC undergraduate degree programs, you need to have completed a minimum level of education similar to successful completion of Australian Year 12 with good grades.